pgxn/docker-pgxn-tools/README.md

 echo bundle=${PGXN_DIST_NAME}-${PGXN_DIST_VERSION}.zip >> $GITHUB_OUTPUT
 ```

-To exclude files from the bundle, add a `.gitattributes` file to the repository
+To exclude Git repository files from the bundle, add a `.gitattributes` file to
-and use the `export-ignore` attribute to identify files and directories to
+the repository and use the `export-ignore` attribute to identify files and
-exclude.
-This example excludes some typical Git and GitHub files and
+directories to exclude.
+This example excludes some typical Git and GitHub files
-directories, as well as a test script:
+and directories, as well as a test script:

 ```
 .gitignore export-ignore